JTAG: Reduced pin count JTAG (IEEE 1149.7)

 It is called cJTAG for compact JTAG.

-The two wire interface reduced pressure on the number of pins, and devices can be connected in a star topology.
+The two-wire interface reduced pressure on the number of pins, and devices can be connected in a star topology.
 The star topology enables some parts of the system to be powered down, while others can still be accessed over JTAG; a daisy chain requires all JTAG interfaces to be powered.
-Other two-wire interfaces exist, such as Serial Wire Debug.
+Other two-wire interfaces exist, such as Serial Wire Debug (SWD) and Spy-Bi-Wire (SBW).

 Communications model

 In JTAG, devices expose one or more test access ports (TAPs).
 The picture above shows three TAPs, which might be individual chips or might be modules inside one chip.
 A daisy chain of TAPs is called a scan chain, or (loosely) a target.
-Scan chains can be arbitrarily long, but in practice twenty TAPs is unusually long.
+Scan chains can be arbitrarily long, but in practice, twenty TAPs is unusually long.

 To use JTAG, a host is connected to the target's JTAG signals (TMS, TCK, TDI, TDO, etc.) through some kind of JTAG adapter, which may need to handle issues like level shifting and galvanic isolation.
 The adapter connects to the host using some interface such as USB, PCI, Ethernet, and so forth.

 Primitives

-The host communicates with the TAPs by manipulating TMS and TDI in conjunction with TCK, and reading results through TDO (which is the only standard host-side input).
+The host communicates with the TAPs by manipulating TMS and TDI in conjunction with TCK and reading results through TDO (which is the only standard host-side input).
 TMS/TDI/TCK output transitions create the basic JTAG communication primitive on which higher layer protocols build: